-The California Court of Appeal, 4th Appellate District's (Court) jurisdiction covers six of the State's 58 counties located in southeastern and southern California.
-The Court operates three divisions located in San Diego, Riverside, and Orange counties, all under the authority and general oversight of the Administrative Presiding Justice, who is responsible for ensuring the effective management and administration of the Court, consistent with any rules, policies, strategic plan, and the funding provided by the Judicial Council.
-Under the general oversight of the Administrative Presiding Justice, the Presiding Justice of a geographically separate division administers the division budget for day-to-day operations, including expenses for maintenance of facilities and equipment.
+The California Court of Appeal, 3rd Appellate District's (Court) jurisdiction stretches over 23 of the State's 58 counties covering almost all of the northeastern quadrant of the State.
+The Court operates under the authority and direction of the Administrative Presiding Justice, who is responsible for ensuring the effective management and administration of the Court, consistent with any rules, policies, strategic plan, and the funding provided by the Judicial Council.